- 3 Years (Full time)

 Our graduates are in demand for both their specialist and transferable skills.
 You’ll build skills in presenting your ideas in reports and orally, in data collection, presentation and analysis, and in the investigation and computer simulation of transport networks.

 You’ll develop a grounding in the foundational concepts and themes of human geography and transport studies, plus key skills in academic writing, digital learning and data analysis.
-Core modules explore the planetary environmental crisis, urbanisation, and the challenges for transport and mobility.
+Compulsory modules explore the planetary environmental crisis, urbanisation, and the challenges for transport and mobility.
 We focus on issues of power, justice, difference (including ethnicity, gender, sexuality, and disability), identity, space, place and accessibility across different global scales and ideologies.
-You have the option to take a physical geography module as well, but can choose to focus on human geography and transport.
+You have the option to take a physical geography module as well but can choose to focus on human geography and transport.

 Quantitative Research Methods pathway